What is Religious Abuse?

 These cases don't paint the whole picture, but they've definitely pushed conversations about responsibility, justice, and change to the forefront.
 Survivors are speaking louder, lawsuits are hitting harder, and the expectation that silence protects no one is becoming impossible to ignore.

-Religious organizations that have experienced abuse lawsuits include the Church of Jesus Christ of Latter-day Saints, The Catholic Church, The Church of Scientology, The Southern Baptist Church, and Protestant Christian churches, among other religious organizations.
+Religious organizations facing church sexual abuse cases include the Church of Jesus Christ of Latter-day Saints, the Catholic Church, the Church of Scientology, the Southern Baptist Church, and Protestant Christian churches, among other religious organizations.

 Common perpetrators